intel/ai-reference-models/quickstart/image_recognition/tensorflow/resnet50v1_5/inference/cpu/README_DEV_CAT.md

    <tbody>
       <tr>
          <td>inference_realtime.sh</td>
-         <td>Runs multi instance realtime inference using 4 cores per instance for the specified precision (fp32, int8, bfloat16, bfloat32) with 1000 steps, 500 warmup steps and `batch-size=1`.
+         <td>Runs multi instance realtime inference using 4 cores per instance for the specified precision (fp32, int8, bfloat16, fp16, bfloat32) with 1500 steps and 50 warmup steps.
 If no `DATASET_DIR` is set, synthetic data is used.
 Waits for all instances to complete, then prints a summarized throughput value.</td>
       </tr>
       <tr>
          <td>inference_throughput.sh</td>
-         <td>Runs multi instance batch inference using 1 instance per socket for the specified precision (fp32, int8, bfloat16, bfloat32) with 1000 steps, 500 warmup steps and `batch-size=448`.
+         <td>Runs multi instance batch inference using 1 instance per socket for the specified precision (fp32, int8, bfloat16, fp16, bfloat32) with 1500 steps and 50 warmup steps.
 If no `DATASET_DIR` is set, synthetic data is used.
 Waits for all instances to complete, then prints a summarized throughput value.</td>
       </tr>
       <tr>
          <td>inference_realtime_weightsharing.sh</td>